ARTbio/startbio/docs/bulk_RNAseq-IOC/41_workflow_intro.md

 - [x] Build a workflow from scratch using the Galaxy workflow editor:

     This allows you to design custom workflows for specific analyses.

+- [x] Use a combination of both approaches !

+    Beginners tend to start with the first approach since it allows to automatically build a workflow without interacting too much with the workflow `editor`.
+However, in use this proves difficult, because the stories are often cluttered with several trials and errors or trials and successes, with different parameter values for the same tool.

+    Thus, a workflow built from a story can be difficult to untangle.

+    On the other hand, experts in using the workflow editor favor creating workflows from scratch.
+This mode requires you to have an analysis plan in mind, whereby workflow editing is literally akin to the graphic writing of a computer script.
+Testing this workflow can be done as it is written, by running it in Galaxy and verifying that the outputs are valid and conform to what is expected.

+    In real life, it is often a combination of the two approaches that is implemented: you can start a workflow from a not too complicated story and correct / develop it later by first using the editor before testing it

+    Along the same lines, Galaxy masters will also rely on already existing workflows to avoid reinventing what has already been done and save time.
+It is also possible to use a workflow as a tool in another workflow, and thus to build very complex and elaborate workflows by structuring them as `workflows of workflows`.

 The beauty of workflows lies in their reusability.
 You can: